Monisha-star18/TMS/README.md

 ```

-using Live Server or any local static web hosting environment.
+use any local static web hosting environment.

 ---